Connecting the Dots between Audio and Text without Parallel Data through Visual Knowledge Transfer: Introduction

 Environmental sound provides rich perspectives on the physical world.
 For example, if we hear: \emph{joyful laughing, a playful scream, and a splash;} we not only can visualize literal objects / actions that might have given rise to the audio scene, but also, we can reason about plausible higher-level facets, e.g., a child speeding down a water slide at a water park, splashing through the water (see Figure~\ref{fig:image_pivot_idea}).

 Machines capable of parsing, representing, and describing such environmental sound hold practical promise.
-For example, according to the National Association of the Deaf's captioning guide, accessible audio caption generation systems should go beyond speech recognition (i.e., identifying speakers and transcribing the literal content of their speech) and provide the textual description of all the sound effects, e.g., ``a large group of people talking excitedly at a party'' in order to provide the full information contained in that audio.\footnote{{\href{https://www.nad.org/resources/technology/captioning-for-access/what-is-captioning/}{nad.org's captioning guide}}; \citet{gernsbacher2015video} discusses the benefits of video captions beyond d/Deaf users.}
+For example, according to the National Association of the Deaf's captioning guide, accessible audio caption generation systems should go beyond speech recognition (i.e., identifying speakers and transcribing the literal content of their speech) and provide the textual description of all the sound effects, e.g., ``a large group of people talking excitedly at a party'', in order to provide the full information contained in that audio.\footnote{{\href{https://www.nad.org/resources/technology/captioning-for-access/what-is-captioning/}{nad.org's captioning guide}}; \citet{gernsbacher2015video} discusses the benefits of video captions beyond d/Deaf users.}

-The dominant paradigm for studying \emph{machine hearing}~\citep{lyon2010machine} has been through human-annotated audio-text data, where text is either free-form audio descriptions (``the sound of heavy rain'') or tagsets~\citep{US8K,audioset,audiocaps,audiocaps-clotho}.
-While naturally aligned audio-text data could be sourced from audio-tag co-occurrences~\citep{freesound} and from video captioning data~\citep{rohrbach2015dataset,MSR-VTT,oncescu2021queryd}, they are either not sufficiently related to environmental sound or limited in their scale and coverage.
+The dominant paradigm for studying \emph{machine hearing}~\citep{lyon2010machine} has been through human-annotated audio-text data, where text is either free-form audio descriptions (e.g., ``the sound of heavy rain'') or tagsets~\citep{US8K,audioset,audiocaps,audiocaps-clotho}.
+But existing supervised audio-text resources are limited.
+While some audio-text co-occurences can be sourced from audio-tag co-occurrences~\citep{freesound} or from video captioning data~\citep{rohrbach2015dataset,MSR-VTT,oncescu2021queryd}, they are either not sufficiently related to environmental sound or limited in their scale and coverage.

 In this paper, we study large-scale audio-text alignment without paired audio-text (AT) data.
 Inspired by pivot-based models for unsupervised machine translation~\citep{wu2007pivot,pivot-comparison-mt}, we propose \modelname, short for \modelnamelong. \modelname uses images as a pivot modality to connect audio and text.
 It parallels our motivating example: hearing a sound, humans can visually \emph{imagine} the associated situation and literally \emph{describe} it.
-Pivoting is practically viable because there are abundantly available image-text (VT) and video-audio (VA) co-occurrences on the web (see Figure~\ref{fig:keyidea}).
-We can use them to supervise an image-text alignment model and an image-audio (VA) alignment model; sharing the image modality between the two alignment models will link audio and text implicitly.
+Pivoting is practically viable because there are abundantly available image-text (VT) and video-audio (VA) co-occurrences on the web, from which bimodal correspondence models can be trained (see Figure~\ref{fig:keyidea}).
+By linking audio and text implicitly via the combination of the VT and VA models, we enable \emph{zero-resource} connection between audio and text, i.e., \modelname can reason about audio-text connections despite never having observed these modalities co-occur explicitly.